-The following information illustrates some projects and upgrades (and their estimated cost) that will be undertaken in each neighbourhood across Port Phillip during the life of the Council Plan.
+Our City is home to eight distinct neighbourhoods, each with their own much-loved character, attributes and attractions.
+The information below illustrates some projects and upgrades (and their estimated cost) that will be undertaken in each neighbourhood across Port Phillip during the life of the Council Plan.